fab327/MEAN_OnlineVault/README.md

 # README #

 Welcome to Online Vault.
-A smaller scale LastPass implementation.
+A smaller scale LastPass implementation accessible at https://online-vault.herokuapp.com/

 ### How do I get set up? ###